Where will we go with Personalized Knowledge Graphs?

 This paper is a good look at the direction that knowledge graphs are evolving towards, and is worth spending time with to see where they might go.
 This could be very much true when it comes to something such as personal assistants which you may use to with personal errands, such as making a restaurant reservation or booking a flight, or helping with entertainment at homes, such as movies or music or news.

-The paper suggests some research that might be done on personalized knowledge graphs in the future and presents a number of ideas on how to bring these concepts into actual use.
+The paper suggests some research that might be done on personalized knowledge graphs in the future and presents several ideas on how to bring these concepts into actual use.

 Krisztian Balog was a visiting Scholar at Google for over a year, and a computer science professor when he wrote the above paper.
 He has an open access book on the Springer Website (at no charge) on Entity Oriented Search, which is highly recommended.
-It captures really well a lot of what I have seen at Google on Entities.
+It captures well a lot of what I have seen at Google on Entities.